Alison Ragguette

 Gus Castaneda joined the museum in 2023.
 A versatile professional with a diverse background in art, automotive, and design.
 With decades of experience in various industries, he has honed his skills as an artist, craftsman, and engineer.
 Gus served as an Assistant Curator and Preparator at the Ontario Museum of History and Art in Ontario, CA. He worked extensively in every aspect of the museum's operations, including administration, curation, education, program planning, and logistics.

-Prior to that, Gus was The Collections Manager at a Private Automotive Museum, a CADD Manager for at&t and a Designer at The Pacific Design Center, to mention a few.
-Furthermore, He has served as the Vice President of a nonprofit, The Arts Area, as an associate of the Ontario and Claremont Art Walks and continues his deep involvement with the arts community.
-Gus is a self-taught painter in water color and other mediums, Independent Exhibit Curator, Designer and Consultant and actively contributes to the promotion and advancement of all artistic endeavors.
+Prior to that, Gus was the Collections Manager at a private automotive museum, a CADD Manager for AT&T, and a designer at The Pacific Design Center, to mention a few.
+Furthermore, he has served as the Vice President of a nonprofit, The Arts Area, as an associate of the Ontario and Claremont Art Walks and continues his deep involvement with the arts community.
+Gus is a self-taught painter in watercolor and other mediums, independent exhibit curator, designer, and consultant, and actively contributes to the promotion and advancement of all artistic endeavors.

 Michael Beckley